What’s New with Medicare in 2026 (And What You Need to Know)

 Key Changes in 2026

-• Beginning Jan 1, 2026, “Traditional Medicare” (Original Medicare) will require prior authorization for 17 medical procedures in six pilot states, New Jersey, Ohio, Oklahoma, Texas, Arizona, and Washington.
+- Beginning Jan 1, 2026, “Traditional Medicare” (Part A and B, or Original Medicare) will require prior authorization for 17 medical procedures in six pilot states: New Jersey, Ohio, Oklahoma, Texas, Arizona, and Washington.
 That means providers must get Medicare’s approval ahead of time for those services — otherwise, coverage may be denied.
-Many people who selected original Medicare over Medicare Advantage because there is no prior authorization are upset by what this test might bring.
+Many people, who selected original Medicare over Medicare Advantage because there was no prior authorization required, are upset by what this test might bring.

-• The first set of high-cost prescription drugs will have their prices negotiated with manufacturers, starting in January 2026.
-The 10 prescription drugs: Eliquis, Jardiance, Xarelto, Januvia, Farxiga, Entresto, Enbrel, Imbruvica, Stelara, and NovoLog/Fiasp.The $35 monthly insulin cap continues.
+- The government has negotiated prices on the first set of high-cost prescription drugs, which will go into effect in January 2026.
+The 10 prescription drugs are: Eliquis, Jardiance, Xarelto, Januvia, Farxiga, Entresto, Enbrel, Imbruvica, Stelara, and NovoLog/Fiasp.The $35 monthly insulin cap continues.
 Free ACIP-recommended vaccines remain covered.

 Don’t Forget: Open Enrollment Starts October 15